Call for bids for the Prosperity Fund 2014-2015 in Chile

 Chile is increasingly looking to power economic growth through science and innovation.
 We want to support this.
 We also want to create opportunities for UK institutions through supporting UK-Chile partnerships in education, science and research and by using innovation as a driver of growth.
 We are looking for practical interventions that will lead to a transformational difference to decision-making.
 Projects should aim to cover an existing gap in the system and promote practical change.

 We are especially interested in projects that utilise UK experience and expertise to promote stronger UK-Chile relations.
 Projects that combine two or more focus areas and/or are co-financed are particularly welcome.

-If you want apply to the Prosperity Fund 2014-2015, please complete (in English) the concept bid form here: firstname.lastname@example.org by 14 February 2014.
-(Please write ‘Prosperity Fund Proposal’ in the subject of the e-mail.)and send it to
+If you want apply to the Prosperity Fund 2014-2015, please complete (in English) the concept bid form here: Project concept bid form (MS Word Document, 91.5KB) and send it to email@example.com by 14 February 2014.
+(Please write ‘Prosperity Fund Proposal’ in the subject of the e-mail.)

 Please read the guidances below and and ensure that project proposals are designed and submitted in accordance with it.
 Proposals that do not meet the criteria and guidance will be rejected.

 This bid round will be conditioned on the Prosperity Fund’s allocation for 2014-2015.
 The Embassy reserves the right to slightly amend the strategy’s thematic áreas; if this is the case changes will be communicated.
 Please check Embassy’s website or contact firstname.lastname@example.org to get information about the priority or thematic areas for Chile.